isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/quick-setup.md

     ![install_cms_demo](./Images/downoad_install_notebook.jpg)

-2. Import the downloaded Notebook into Fabric Workspace by clicking "Import > Notebook > From this computer"
+2. Import the downloaded Notebook into Fabric Workspace by clicking "Import > Notebook > From this computer".**We recommend using a new Workspace with nothing in it to prevent any potential conflicts.
+The notebook will create all artifacts for you.**

     ![Import Notebook](./Images/import_notebook.jpg)